centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 rm IFNb01.sam
 ```
-**Task 3**: What is the mapping rate of this sample?
+**Task 3**: What is the mapping rate against the human genome of this sample?
 Is it a high rate?

 ### 4. Visualizing reads and transcript structures ###
 After getting your provided aligned BAM files, you can visualize the location of the mapped transcripts using visulization software such as: **IGV**, **Tablet**, **Ugene**, etc.